IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 Fight
 - Quercus plays his flute and animates the museum exhibits to start dancing
+- Potentially have the oliphaunt blow out the floor, drop the PCs - dex save for fall dmg
 - Monsters
 	- Quercus (cultist), oliphaunt (dino skeleton), suit of armor (dread warrior), swarm of pottery shards? (hoard scarabs) use minion rules?
 	- Ringley, Lyell (scholarly agent)??